junxit/us-congress-bills-116/metadata.md

 - 2019-07-11 — Placed on the Union Calendar, Calendar No. 110.
 - 2019-07-11 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-148.
 - 2019-07-11 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-148.
+- 2019-07-24 — Considered under suspension of the rules. (consideration: CR H7287-7289)
+- 2019-07-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1984.
+- 2019-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-24 — Mr. DeFazio moved to suspend the rules and pass the bill.
+- 2019-07-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7287-7288)
+- 2019-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7287-7288)